 - The VMK is protected using TPM (TPM EK Cert + SHA measurement of PCR 7,11)

-Simple check to know if your device supports Device Encryption?
+A simple check to know if your device supports Device Encryption?

 Open System Information (msinfo32) with admin rights and check for the highlighted item

-manage-bde (for Pro, Enterprise or Education SKU only)
+manage-bde (for Pro, Enterprise, or Education SKU only)

 As you can see in the above snap, it shows that my device is standalone workstation (not joined to local domain or Azure AD) and there is no local Group Policy applied as well.
 Still encryption status shows protection is ON.